 Like any cough, the staccato cough is an involuntary physical reflex a person uses to clear the lungs and throat of any obstruction.
 It can be loud or quiet, messy with phlegm and mucus or relatively dry — a lot depends on what exactly is causing it.
 It’s usually really different in both sound and function from other types of coughs, though, such as the barky cough that usually results from an inflamed larynx, the wheezes that frequently indicate asthma, or a paroxysmal shudder that often is symptomatic of bronchiolitis.

-This type of cough is most frequently associated with Chlamydia pneumonia, an airborne virus that affects and inflames the delicate tissues of the lungs.
-It is not related to the sexually transmitted disease Chlamydia, though the viruses that cause each do have a lot in common, at least on a cellular level.
+This type of cough is most frequently associated with Chlamydia pneumonia, an airborne organism that affects and inflames the delicate tissues of the lungs.
+It is not related to the sexually transmitted disease Chlamydia, though the organisms that cause each do have a lot in common, at least on a cellular level.
 When it presents as a pneumonia, it is a strictly respiratory infection that is caused by breathing air laced with sputum from an infected person and does not require any person-to-person contact.
 This sort of cough can also be associated with whooping cough and other respiratory infections, particularly those that have been latent in a person’s body for quite some time.
 Whooping cough almost always has at its core a wheezing, gravelly cough, but it can come in a spaced fashion from time to time.

 This sort of cough can be annoying in adults, but it’s often considered dangerous in young children, particularly babies.
 Most childhood coughs are sequential, and noticing outbursts that are spaced far apart can be a sign that the child is having trouble breathing.
 Additionally, ailments like Chlamydia pneumonia are often much more serious in babies than they are in older people, and often require prolonged hospital stays.
 In most cases, the faster this sort of problem is identified the better the outcome is likely to be.